ricardo-semiao/varutils/README.md

 using common methods and statistical tests.
 Additionally, I want to expand the package to other VAR-like objects.

-**Disclaimer:** this package is in costant development, and in the most early stages of life.
-It hasn’t been thorougly tested and can present several bugs.
+**Disclaimer:** this package is in constant development, and in the most early stage of life.
+It hasn’t been thoroughly tested and can present several bugs.
 Please report any problems in my email (below) or as a github issue.
 Thank you for the attention.